deepa-pallinambi/python-tasks-/README.md

-if yes programme will move to next stage otherwise will get exit. the next dictionary login details contain name of the user as key and 3 digit pin number as values. if the first stage was successful user will get a message to enter 3 digit pin to complete login. if there is any mismatch between account number , user name,pin the programme will stop running after giving a message invalid pi other wise the programme will move on to the next stage next,the user get a chart which contain 4 options a,b,c,d . user any can choose any one of the option.choosing option other than this will follow an error message and advise to try again
+if yes programme will move to next stage otherwise will get exit. the next dictionary login details contain name of the user as key and 3 digit pin number as values. if the first stage was successful user will get a message to enter 3 digit pin to complete login. if there is any mismatch between account number , user name,pin the programme will stop running after giving a message invalid pin other wise the programme will move on to the next stage next,the user get a chart which contain 4 options a,b,c,d . user any can choose any one of the option.choosing option other than this will follow an error message and advise to try again